cfcooney/sagemaker_sdk_examples/README.md

 * tuning_with_hf_trainer.ipynb employs a 'Random' tuning strategy and relies on the HuggingFace Trainer class for training.

 Tuning job results are analysed and the best model deployed for inference, and used to make predictions.

+## SageMaker Experiments to track and analyse different training jobs

+Track experimental runs in a systematic fashion with logging and analysis tools provided by AWS.